MalikIdreesHasanKhan/faultline/README.md

 There is no opaque “AI confidence” shortcut.
 Risk is deterministic and every point has a reason: signal severity, asset type, criticality, production lifecycle, hop distance, and confirmed column lineage.
-The agent reports concise evidence—not private chain-of-thought.
+The agent reports concise evidence and not private chain of thought.
 ## DataHub integration

 The production adapter speaks the official streamable-HTTP MCP interface: